p2635/en.javascript.info/1-js/02-first-steps/05-types/article.md

 message = 123456;
 ```

-Programming languages that allow such things, such as JavaScript, are called "dynamically typed", meaning that there exist data types, but variables are not bound to any of them.
+Programming languages such as JavaScript call these variables "dynamically typed".
+The term means that data types do exist, but variables are not bound to any of them.

 ## Number